Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 • PDF Portfolios are not included.
 A small number of 510(k) summaries are posted as PDF portfolios and may not have been processed correctly or included in this dataset.
 Based on manual spot-checks, I believe that problems are particularly common when a PDF portfolio includes a fillable version of the indications for use form.

 • Many 510(k)s have a 510(k) statement instead of a summary.
-Not all cleared 510(k)s have 510(k) summary packages on the FDA website.
-Some manufacturers use a 510(k) statement in lieu of a 510(k) summary, which means they promise to provide safety and effectiveness information within 30 days of a request from any person.3 In addition, the 510(k) Summary/Statement requirement did not exist until the 1990s, so earlier submissions do not have 510(k) summary packages.4
+Not all cleared 510(k)s have 510(k) clearance packages on the FDA website.
+Some manufacturers use a 510(k) statement in lieu of a 510(k) summary, which means they promise to provide safety and effectiveness information within 30 days of a request from any person.4 In addition, the 510(k) Summary/Statement requirement did not exist until the 1990s, so earlier submissions do not have 510(k) clearance packages.5

 • 510(k) summaries are not written by the FDA.
 A 510(k) summary is written by the manufacturer of the device, not by the FDA.
 Sometimes, the FDA provides considerable input.
 Other times, the FDA may conduct only a cursory review of a 510(k) summary.
 Practice has varied over the decades.
 Sometimes, the manufacturer and the FDA may forget to update the contents of a 510(k) summary at the end of a review after additional information has been provided, and a 510(k) summary may only reflect what was initially provided to the FDA before all questions were resolved.
 Be cautious about drawing firm conclusions about what was included – or absent – from a 510(k) on the basis of a 510(k) summary.